mayshin10/CNN-Accelerator/README.md

 # Run

-　Follow the design and file structures, then you can simulate by using test_bench module.
+　By following the design diagram and file hierarchy, you can simulate by using test_bench module.
 Execute and compare the result to typical C code(go to "Lanch SDK" menu).
-Copy and paste the "main.c" in the C language editor window.
+Then, Copy and paste the "main.c" in the C language editor window.
 You can see the execution time for the CNN in both FPGA and CPU.<br><br>

 # Result
 <img src = "result.png"><br>